 Not only can you go contact-free with VGS aliasing technology, your compliance obligations and liabilities will be shifted from your business to VGS, making compliance significantly easier and faster to achieve.
 We are talking days compared to months.

-When businesses implement VGS solutions to handle their sensitive data, they instantly inherit VGS’s best-in-class security posture, which enables them to fast-track their certifications like PCI, SOC2 and others.
+When businesses implement VGS solutions to handle their sensitive information, they instantly inherit VGS’s best-in-class security posture, which enables them to fast-track their certifications like PCI, SOC2 and others.

-If you are really only looking for a pure tokenization solution, then we are offering free tokenization storage through the end of 2020.
-Right now, business is tough and many are facing significant headwinds, so we are making things easier as the world works to restart by providing powerful, unlimited tokenization at no cost until January 1st, 2021.
+If you are really only looking for a pure tokenization solution for your data protection, then we are offering free tokenization storage through the end of 2020.
+Right now, business is tough and many are facing significant headwinds, so we are making things easier as the world works to restart by providing value with powerful, unlimited tokenization at no cost until January 1st, 2021.

 For a free demo of the VGS Dashboard, and to get started with your free unlimited volume of tokenized records, just reach out to us.